jack-sherman01/Awesome-Learning4Safe-Contact-rich-tasks/README.md

 Welcome to the **Awesome-Learning4Safe-Contact-rich-tasks** repository!
 This project collecting research papers in area of learning based methods for safe contact-rich robotics tasks.
 For more details, please refer to our survey paper : [SESE](https://scholar.google.com/) Authers, target to IJRR, 2025.
 Any contribution is welcome!

+This is a comprehensive collection of safe learning for contact-rich robotic tasks, aiming to contribute to the robotics and embodied AI communities.
+The main contributions are as below:
 <p align="center">
   <img src="docs/images/framework.jpg" alt="framework">
   <br>